G DATA CyberDefense AG | Press Center

 G DATA CyberDefense AG supports its customers in every security situation.
 From the headquarters in Bochum, more than 550 employees ensure the digital security of companies, critical infrastructures such as hospitals or airports as well as millions of private users.
 With almost 40 years of expertise in malware analysis, G DATA has become a top player in the cybersecurity world and conducts research and software development exclusively in Germany.
 This also applies to service and support, which is available around the clock for customers all over the world.
 G DATA security solutions are available in more than 90 countries and have received numerous awards from independent test institutes.

-Release text (4275 Characters)
+Release text 4392 Characters

 Plain text Copy release text

-G DATA Mobile Security Report: Attacks on smartphones every minute
+G DATA Mobile Security Report 2022

 Contact